Gman-Superfly/AKIRA/README.md

 ---

-## Why This Repository Is Now Public
+## Why this repository is public

-In December 2025, two papers from Google Research independently arrived at theoretical frameworks with striking parallels to AKIRA's core concepts:
+In December 2025, we noticed two public papers that discuss related framings and mechanisms.
+We do not treat these as validation of AKIRA.
+We made the repository public so other people can test, critique, and replicate the work.

 **1. "Mathematical Framing for Different Agent Strategies"** (Stephens & Salawu, Google Cloud AI, https://arxiv.org/abs/2512.04469)
 - Frames agentic behavior as chains of probabilities using Markov/POMDP mathematics (validates AKIRA's POMDP foundation)